 - Make sure you’re taking care of your inner self, when working from home you can take a break for meditation, yoga, prayers or deep breathing.

 - Exercises.
 Trying doing some workouts before you start working, if you don’t have a workout you can try simple stretching exercises, you can stretch your neck, roll your shoulders, sit-ups, shake your legs and arms — any exercise is better than no exercise at all.

-Even though balancing work and life is not an easy task, it’s also critical to your success as a freelancer.
-This list might not be a comprehensive one but at least it’s a great start for those looking for ways to balance work and life and still maintain harmony in their lives.
+Even though getting equilibrium on work-life balance is not an easy task, it’s also critical to your success as a freelancer.
+This list might not be a comprehensive one, but at least it’s a great start for those looking for ways to balance work-life and still maintain harmony in their lives.